-- 3.051 After they enroll in the ninth grade, students shall be eligible for no more than eight (8) semesters.
-They shall not be eligible for more than the number of semesters for which their school is recognized by the Illinois State Board of Education. - 3.052 Their last two (2) semesters of possible eligibility shall be consecutive.
-Other semesters of possible eligibility need not be consecutive. - 3.053 After becoming a student in ninth grade, the student shall not be eligible for more than four (4) consecutive school years of competition in any sport. - Any student in a member school, eligible in all respects under the terms of these By-laws, may be entered to represent that school as an individual in Association-sponsored meets or tournaments under the terms and conditions for that particular event.
+- 3.051 After they enroll in the ninth grade, students shall be eligible for no more than eight (8) semesters; all of which must be consecutive.
+They shall not be eligible for more than the number of semesters for which their school is recognized by the Illinois State Board of Education. - 3.052 After becoming a student in ninth grade, the student shall not be eligible for more than four (4) consecutive school years of competition in any sport. - 3.053 Any student in a member school, eligible in all respects under the terms of these By-laws, may be entered to represent that school as an individual in Association-sponsored meets or tournaments under the terms and conditions for that particular event.
 However, only schools which have an established school team which has engaged in at least six (6) interscholastic contests in that sport during the current season or, in the case of boys baseball, boys golf, boys tennis, girls softball, girls golf, and girls tennis, during the preceding IHSA recognized season in that sport, may participate in team competition in Association-sponsored meets or tournaments.